-I woke up and after getting dressed, went on line and posted a picture on Trainorders that I took last night at Edmonds.
-Bob and Elizabeth made an excellent waffle and sausage breakfast which is always a treat to eat.
-About 10:20, we loaded up the car and drove Bob to Macy's so he could do his day's work.
-We filled up the car then drove to the Angle Lake Seattle Link Light Rail station and parked in the parking structure.
-We walked to the ticket machines to get my ticket and the evil machine would not accept my credit cards so I had to use $20 and as a result, I had a pocket full of dollar coins to go with the others that I had obtained.
-We walked upstairs and boarded a waiting train whose destination sign said University of Washington and we expected to ride the train there straight through.
-Boy were we wrong!
+Bob and Elizabeth made an excellent waffle and sausage breakfast which is always a treat.
+About 10:20, we packed my belongings into the car and drove Bob to Macy's so he could do his day's work then filled the car and Elizabeth drove to the Angle Lake Seattle Link Light Rail station and parked in the parking structure.
+We walked to the ticket machines to get my ticket, but the machine would not accept my credit card or some reason, so I had to use a $20 bill had a pocket full of dollar coins to go with the others I had obtained.
+We walked upstairs and boarded a waiting train, whose destination sign said University of Washington, and we expected to ride the train straight through.

 Sound Transit Light Rail Construction HistoryIn March 2002, Sound Transit began the process of acquiring land in the Rainier Valley when its board authorized the agency to purchase all of sixty-four properties and parts of two hundred and thirty-two others.
 Sound Transit was also informed that Link Light Rail received a rating of "Recommended" from the Federal Transit Administration, making it eligible for federal funding.
 Critics of the project viewed it as further troubles for the project because prior to the previous year's problems the project had a rating of "Highly Recommended", while supporters viewed the rating as an affirmation of the progress the project had made since then.